branlam/CS4220/README.md

 Homework/Lab and/or Project assignments may be submitted up to 24 hours late with a 15 point late penalty deduction.
 After the 24 hour period, no additional submissions will be accepted and a grade of 0 will be given for the assignment.

 **NO** late Midterm or Finals.
 No late Quizzes.
 If a student is not in attendance during the Midterm or Final or Quiz they will receive a 0 on that exam.

-**Academic Integrity** <br/>
-Cheating will not be tolerated.
-Cheating on any assignment or project will be taken seriously.
-All parties involved will receive a grade of F for the assignment.
-Additionally, all parties can receive an F for the course and be reported to the Academic Senate

 <hr/>